 Some of the benefits of pursuing an accelerated MBA are:

 - Small class size

 - Cohort based

 - Fast-paced environment

 A cohort means something different at every school, but often, it includes between 12 and 30 students who all start at the same time and work their way through the program together.
 This helps develop strong bonds with your peers and increase your networking opportunities.

 Most accelerated MBAs ask that applicants have a certain number of years of business or management experience, but be sure to check with any of the school’s above, as each university has unique admissions requirements.

 According to research conducted by Financial Times, salaries commanded by MBA graduates after three years back in the workplace have increased by the largest amount in a decade.

-Most of the careers you can pursue after earning your MBA are in some form of management.
+Many of the careers you may pursue after earning your MBA are related to management.
 Some of these options, including the 2020 median annual salary for each, are: